Tanmay-Harwani/Tanmay-Harwani/README.md

 ## 🧠 About Me

-I’m a data science consultant turned builder.
-From deploying recommendation systems in production to creating LLM-backed apps, I’m passionate about making data tools people actually use.
+I am a Data Science and AI consultant.
+From deploying recommendation systems in production to creating LLM-backed apps, I am passionate about making data tools people actually use.

 - 🚀 Ex-**Data Science Consultant** at Reliance Retail
 - 💬 Built end-to-end solutions with AWS Personalize, Redshift, Airflow